ivanoats/blog.ivanstorck.com/pages/articles/2014-02-15-rapid-growth-visualized-the-history-of-node-js-via-git-commits/index.md

 date: 2016-09-12
 layout: post
 tags: javascript, nodejs, git, visualization, gource
+description: "*Node.js usage has been expanding rapidly.
+I took a look at the growth of the Node.js project through the lens of a few Git Visualization tools.*"
 ---
 *Node.js usage has been expanding rapidly.
 I took a look at the growth of the Node.js project through the lens of a few Git Visualization tools.*